Jefferson Township, New Jersey: Education

-Jefferson Township High School with 937 students in grades 9–12.New Jersey School Directory for the Jefferson Township Public Schools, New Jersey Department of Education.
-Accessed December 29, 2016.
+Jefferson Township High School with 791 students in grades 9–12.

 Transportation

 Roads and highways

 As of May 2010, the township had a total of 133.62 mi of roadways, of which 112.52 mi were maintained by the municipality, 12.77 mi by Morris County and 8.33 mi by the New Jersey Department of Transportation.

-A few major roads pass through Jefferson.
-Interstate 80 passes through very briefly in the southern tip without any interchanges; the closest exits are 33 and 34 in neighboring Wharton.
+A few major roads pass through Jefferson Township.
+Interstate 80 passes through very briefly in the southern tip without any interchanges; the closest exits are 30 in Mount Arlington and 34 in neighboring Wharton.
 State routes include Route 15 (part of the "Sparta Bypass") in the southwest, Route 23 in the northeast (as it straddles the Passaic County border) and Route 181 in the southwest.
 Green Pond Road, officially CR 513, is the only major county road that passes through for a short stretch in the northeast section.